Robert Campbell (Australian politician, born 1769): Life and career

+Campbell was the full or part owner of eight whaling/sealing vessels that made 17 voyages for him between 1805 and 1833.

 In 1805 and 1806, Campbell and his family travelled to England.
 During this time his brother-in-law John Palmer acted as his agent.

 After the arrival of Governor William Bligh in August 1806, Campbell's high character led to him being appointed treasurer to the public funds, naval officer and collector of taxes.
 There being no bank at Sydney in 1807, the gaol and orphan funds were deposited with Campbell & Co. on its undertaking to pay interest at five per cent.

 Campbell built Australia's first shipbuilding yards in 1807, at the site that is now the Royal Sydney Yacht Squadron, Kirribilli.

-In 1809 Campbell chartered a ship the Brothers and sent it on a sealing expedition to New Zealand under Captain Robert Mason.
+In 1809, Campbell chartered a ship the Brothers and sent it on a sealing expedition to New Zealand under Captain Robert Mason.
 He probably intended it to go to Solander Island in Foveaux Strait but instead, in November, it landed a gang on two islets on what is now the coast of the city of Dunedin on the southeast coast of the South Island.
 These are the first identifiable Europeans recorded as landing in the area, although others probably preceded them.
 The gang included the ex-convict William Tucker.
 When the Brothers returned to relieve its men it found only Tucker and Daniel Wilson at Otago Harbour where it anchored on 3 May 1810.
 This is the first reference to a European ship entering the harbour although others had probably preceded it.
 Tucker would later return and become the first European to settle in the area.
 While it was no part of his intention Campbell was thus instrumental in bringing the territory which is now Dunedin into the European sphere.